Jürgen Piepenburg

-Jürgen Piepenburg (born 10 June 1941) is a former German footballer who played in the DDR-Oberliga as a forward.
+Jürgen Piepenburg (10 June 1941 – 7 March 2025) was a German footballer who played in the DDR-Oberliga as a forward.

 Club career

-He spent his entire top level career within the ASV Vorwärts, the sports association of the East German Army.
+Piepenburg spent his entire top level career within the ASV Vorwärts, the sports association of the East German Army.
 After excelling for second level Vorwärts Cottbus he was playing for Vorwärts Berlin from 1963 to 1971, and continuing with the club for another four years after it had moved to Frankfurt an der Oder.
 In total he made 236 appearances in the DDR-Oberliga, scoring 79 times.
 He also scored 11 goals in 22 appearances in the European Cup, a record for an East German player.
 He was the competition's joint top scorer in 1966–67, along with Paul van Himst, who scored six goals.

 Managerial career

-After his career as a football player, Jürgen Piepenburg, who had completed his studies as a sports teacher at the Leipzig Sports University DHfK, became a coach.
+After his career as a football player, Piepenburg, who had completed his studies as a sports teacher at the Leipzig Sports University DHfK, became a coach.
 From 1984 to 1988 he was a coach at ASG Vorwärts Dessau and after the German reunification at BFC Dynamo.
 He celebrated his greatest success with SV Germania Schöneiche, with whom he won the Brandenburg Cup in 2004 and was therefore allowed to compete with Schöneiche in the first round of the DFB-Pokal.
 After he was dismissed from Schöneiche in May 2005, he again took over the coaching position at BFC Dynamo.
-However, he had to give up this position after only three matchdays in the 2005-06 season following a 0-8 debacle against arch rival 1.
-FC Union Berlin.
+However, he had to give up this position after only three matchdays in the 2005–06 season following a 8–0 debacle against arch rival Union Berlin.

+Death

+Piepenburg died on 7 March 2025, at the age of 83.